elsonrodriguez/kubernetes.github.io/docs/getting-started-guides/openstack.md

 ```
 ## Inspect your cluster

-Once kube-up finished, your cluster should be running:
+Once kube-up is finished, your cluster should be running:

 ```console
 $ ./cluster/kubectl.sh get cs